Aliases for ATP6V1B1 Gene

 GeneCards Summary for ATP6V1B1 Gene

-ATP6V1B1 (ATPase, H+ Transporting, Lysosomal 56/58kDa, V1 Subunit B1) is a Protein Coding gene.
-Diseases associated with ATP6V1B1 include renal tubular acidosis with deafness and renal tubular acidosis.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein complex binding and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
+ATP6V1B1 (ATPase H+ Transporting V1 Subunit B1) is a Protein Coding gene.
+Diseases associated with ATP6V1B1 include Renal Tubular Acidosis, Distal, 2, With Progressive Sensorineural Hearing Loss and Nephrocalcinosis.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
 An important paralog of this gene is ATP6V1B2.